-Please submit your entry with the REGISTRATION FORM by Friday, April 24th, 2015 to Gig Harbor Municipal Court.
-All entries will be displayed at the Civic Center from April 24th to May 1st.
+Please submit your entry with the REGISTRATION FORM by Friday, April 8th, 2015 to Gig Harbor Municipal Court.
+All entries will be displayed at the Civic Center in the month of April.

 - Only 1 entry per student (submit your choice of an ESSAY or POSTER)